 Organisations are beginning to acknowledge the increased importance of screening their contingent workforce, particularly third-party contractors, to the same standards of their own employees.
 After all, many of these workers will have the same level of access to company information and resources.
 This is consistent with our research which shows that 60% of organisations encouragingly screen their contingent workforce, including contractors or temporary workers, compared to 53% in 2016 indicating a gradual increase.
 However, a 40% gap still exists, which we predict will steadily close.

 An increasing number of organisations are now partnering with screening providers to implement and create more robust and comprehensive screening programmes, with 8 of out 10 now acknowledging the importance of background screening (compared to 6 out of 10 in 2016).
 It’s also clear that many companies are now mirroring and completing the four key elements of the BPSS standard, with a clear focus on ongoing checks, as there is a realisation that a one-off check only provides an assessment of a person at that point in time.

-Increased Demand for security checks
+Increased Demand for Screening Standards

-It’s clear that the demand for security screening standards, particularly relating to BPSS shows no sign of slowing down or diminishing.
+It’s clear that the demand for screening standards, particularly relating to BPSS shows no sign of slowing down or diminishing.
 Compliance represents a primary consideration for many employers, and with an increase in screening regulations this is perhaps no surprise.
 It is also consistent with our trends report which indicates that improving or meeting regulatory compliance is now the top cause for conducting pre-employment background screening.

 This publication is for informational purposes only and nothing contained in it should be construed as legal advice.
 We expressly disclaim any warranty or responsibility for damages arising out this information.
 We encourage you to consult with legal counsel regarding your specific needs.
 We do not undertake any duty to update previously posted materials.